 - 4th Click: Confirm.

 The same 4 steps can be applied to a ton of different business models.
 Flight tickets?
 Check.
 Hotels?
 Check. eCommerce store?
 Check.
 Product delivery?
 Check.

-In a nutshell, RCS makes it unbelievably easy for customers to access the core features or offerings of your business.
+In a nutshell, Rich Communication Services makes it unbelievably easy for customers to access the core features or offerings of your business.

 But what about non-core features?
 Activities that supplement the sales are just as important as sales.
 Can businesses use RCS to improve their non-core activities as well?

 When there are 10 companies for every service and product out there, competing on price is not feasible.
 Instead, companies should focus on differentiating themselves from their competitors and one of the most rewarding ways of doing that is by investing in customer service.
 Benefits of customer service are more than proven already – but what about chatbots?